d3mondev/puredns/README.md

 You can [download a binary release](https://github.com/d3mondev/puredns/releases).

-Alternatively, compile the latest version from source using:
+Alternatively, you can compile the latest version easily.
+First make sure that Go is installed on your system - the last two major releases of Go are supported.
+Refer to the official [Go installation page](https://golang.org/doc/install) for installation instructions.
+Then run the following command:

 ```
 go install github.com/d3mondev/puredns/v2@latest